labasubagia/labasubagia.github.io/src/pages/posts/2-a-journey-to-find-an-ultimate-development-environment.md

 The same docker dependency is used by several projects at the same timeUsing one shared package in one docker-compose file that can be used on several projects (e.g. bind all ports to hosts).
 The drawback of this approach is you'll not be able to push the compose file to version control along with the project or you'll need to copy it to every project (unless you use mono repo).

-One example of my repo that uses this approach is this.
+One example of my repo that uses this approach is [here](https://github.com/labasubagia/realworld-backend?tab=readme-ov-file#development-mode).
 In this case, Include the docker-compose in the project repo.

 ### Full Usage

-The full usage of the container means that you'll do the development inside the container.
+The full usage of the container means that you'll do the development **inside** the container.
 All the tools for development need to be installed inside the container.
-One of the technologies that leverage this approach is Devcontainers.
+One of the technologies that leverage this approach is [Devcontainers](https://containers.dev/).

 Develop inside a containerThe advantage of this approach is not require any configuration related to the application (except Text Editor and Containerization Tool) in the OS.
-Several text editors such as VSCode or JetBrains already support doing development inside a container seamlessly.
+Several text editors such as [VSCode](https://code.visualstudio.com/docs/devcontainers/containers) or [JetBrains](https://www.jetbrains.com/help/idea/connect-to-devcontainer.html) already support doing development inside a container seamlessly.

 When you push your code to Github, you can develop the app using codespace and it will automatically set up an online development environment for you.
-Other tools will make your life easier when developing using a dev container e.g. DevPod.
+Other tools will make your life easier when developing using a dev container e.g. [DevPod](https://devpod.sh/).

 One disadvantage that I've experienced is when I need to go back and forth between several projects at the same time.
 Using this approach requires more computer resources to run all dependencies.
 An example of this is when ProjectA and ProjectB use PostgreSQL, by using this there will be two PostgreSQL instances running.

 There is a workaround for cases like this by running PostgreSQL (or any dependencies) using separate docker-compose outside those two projects.
 However, if you have a high-end PC or are comfortable with that, it's fine.

-There is an example of my project that uses Devcontainers here
+There is an example of my project that uses Devcontainers [here](https://github.com/labasubagia/realworld-backend)

 Based on partial usage and full usage, my assessment regarding the use of containers as a development environment is as follows.